NarenMasterofInfinity/Travel-Planner/README.md

 5. Map Integration and Route optimisation

 Main goal of this platfrom is to achieve SDG 8 (Decent Work and Economic Growth) by promoting local tourism.

+# Steps

+<i> Make sure that you have node and npm installed. </i>

+1. git clone <this repository's url>
+2. cd travel-planner
+3. npm install
+4. npm start